genicam/harvesters/README.rst

 Reading that file, you should be able to learn everything you need to build the Python Bindings by yourself.

-In the final release, a ``setup.py`` for the Python Bindings will be provided with the GenICam reference implementation package that is distributed at the EMVA website but it's not been available yet.
+In the end, Python Wheels for the Python Bindings will be distributed at PyPI to allow people installing the Bindings over the ``pip`` command but it's not been available yet.
 Until it turns available, you may go on a way to manually create a symlink to bridge your target Python interpreter and the built/provided binaries.

 The Python Bindings should be packed as ``genicam2``.
 So on Windows, to create a symlink ``genicam2`` in your target Python interpreter, please invoke the following command: